top of page

 Supported by the Park’s Charles & Doreen Bilezikian Endowed Fund

-Annual Reconfiguration of the Abstract Sculpture is symbolic of the immigrant experience, of all who pulled away or were forced to pull away from their country of origin and came to these Massachusetts shores, establishing themselves in new and different ways, contributing to the richness of American life and culture.
+Annual Reconfiguration of the Abstract Sculpture, a split rhomboid dodecahedron, is symbolic of the immigrant experience, of all who pulled away or were forced to pull away from their country of origin and came to these Massachusetts shores, establishing themselves in new and different ways, contributing to the richness of American life and culture.

 ...public art, permanent and alive...”